.webp)

 A SOC 2 Type 2 report is an independent audit proving a vendor's security controls work consistently over 6 to 12 months, not just on paper.

-What is a SOC 2 Type 2 report
+deskbird is SOC 2 Type 2 compliant

 [Table1]